mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 In this design, as outlined in Chapter 5 and Appendix.drama I used a drama narrative, with side missions and the concept of player types to do this. -->

-####  Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)

-One of they key findings of the previous chapter is the diverse use of GDP concepts within processes which allowed participant to incorporate practices and interests from home life or other spaces.
-Most notably this is seen within the sections on divisions of labour and use of funds of knowledge and identity.

-Examples include: being the identification with graphical art and the development of specialism in Madiha's family, the general use of game playing knowledge, home pedagogies like paper based sketching and more professional knowledge brought by Dan.
-This blending of the use of GDP concepts, in-template affordence, supporting resources, with such knowledge and practices from other activity systems can be analysed using the concept of repertoires.

-Other research by Gutierrez addresses the importance of participants movement between sites of activity and its impact on learning [@gutierrez_developing_2008; @gutierrez_learning_2019-1].

 <!-- By the time phase three and video capture of data was underway, the process of playtesting began to take on interesting characteristics for some younger participants who were working more independently. -->
 <!-- Because these interactions were mobile between works is it hard to transcribe interactions.
 However, description of the physical movement and gestures of the young---
 The examples of the previous chapter, particularly in the cultural plane show the value and means of developing participant identities.